From the owner:

 supporting your community

 By learning these valuable life saving skills, you can come to the aid of friends, family, co-workers, and anyone else in your community.
 The more people are trained, the more likely someone around you in a time of need will know how to help.
-There are 51 more people in your community ready to help because they took our charity courses last year.
+There are several dozen more people in Milton trained in first aid and CPR thanks to taking these charity courses over the past few years.

 This course is being offered as a blended course.
 This means that you must complete an online course component prior to attending the in-class component.
-The Canadian Red Cross claims it takes approximately 7-8 hours to complete the online course, but most participates claim it can be completed within a 3-5 hour time frame.
+The Canadian Red Cross advertises that it takes 7-8 hours to complete the online course, but most participates state it can be completed within a 3-5 hour time frame.
+You can log on as many times you wish.
 At the conclusion of the online component, you must print off the online course completion certificate, and bring it with you to the in-class portion.
 Failure to do so will mean you cannot get certified.

-The in-class component takes a day to complete (although the course can be scheduled into two half-day segments instead of one full day).
+The in-class component takes a day to complete.
 At the conclusion of the in-class component the participant shall become certified in Standard First Aid with level “C” CPR/AED (CPR for all ages).

 Currently you can choose to enroll in either of the following course offerings:

 The training space is generously being donated by the Royal Canadian Legion Branch #136.
-It’s address is:
+The facility’s address is:

 21 Charles Street, Milton, ON, L9T 2G5

 On-site parking is available at the back of the building at the corner of Commercial Street and Pearl Street.
-Public parking is also available across from the main entrance of the building at the corner of Charles Street and Mary Street.
+Public parking is also available across from the main entrance of the building at the corner of Charles Street and Mary Street (may need to pay for spots).

 To access the training room use the entrance on Charles Street underneath the main sign.